 Sessions will be conducted through secure video, and participants will be asked to commit to confidentiality.
 You have the option to only use your first name with other group members and sessions will not be recorded.
 This program will include up to 10 participants.

-This program is offered at a total of $755+HST, which covers all 12 sessions / 18 hours of the program.
-Valerie Tsang a Registered Psychotherapist in Ontario, and clients will receive a receipt with her license information that may be used for employer benefits reimbursement.
+Clients will receive a receipt with the therapist license information that may be used for employer benefits reimbursement.
 We encourage you to check your health benefits to verify if you are covered for this type of provider (or let us know if we can help with that).

 As you consider joining a therapy group you may notice a variety of emotional reactions arise.
 It is not unusual for people to experience discomfort, anxiety, or worry when they think about making changes.
 You may feel anxious about starting a group and joining sessions, especially on the first day, but those feelings will likely decrease throughout the session and with each session you attend.
 Adjusting to a new experience in a new environment will take time.